RQ

 Costs & Budgeting6 min read1 April 2026

-How much do solar panels cost in the UK and how long until they pay for themselves?
-A practical guide to system sizes, installation costs, Smart Export Guarantee, battery storage, and ROI.
+How much do solar panels cost and when do they pay for themselves?
+System sizes, installation costs, Smart Export Guarantee, and battery storage.

 Solar panels have reached a tipping point in the UK.
 Prices have halved in the past decade, electricity costs remain high, and government incentives make the economics increasingly attractive.
 For most UK homeowners with a south-facing roof, solar panels now deliver a better return than a savings account - and they keep generating for 25–40 years.